Soft leather coral field at Pulau Lima South, Redang.

 Yellow-tail barracudas at Mak Cantik.

-There is also a good abundance of fish life, including yellowtail barracudas, rays, puffers and all the usual damsels, wrasses, parrotfish, angels, butterflyfish and snappers.
-Look out at the fringe of the reef and you might see nurse sharks, white-tip sharks and large rays.
+Fish life is similar to Chek Isa due to their close proximity.
+There is an abundance of fish life, including schooling yellowtail barracudas, snappers and batfish, rays, puffers and all the usual damselfish, wrasses, parrotfish, angelfish, butterflyfish and black-tip reef sharks.
+Again, look away towards the fringe of the reef occasionally and you might spot white-tip sharks and larger rays.

 Eel at Tg.Cina Terjun.

 If there is one place in Redang that qualifies as a macro photographer's wonderland, it must be Cina Terjun, one of my favourite sites in Redang.
-It might as well be called 'eel & lionfish city' too since divers are almost certain to encounter eels and lionfish here.
+It might as well be called 'eel and lionfish city' too since divers are almost certain to encounter these here.

 The sandy bottom fringing the reef is home to many stingrays, while scorpionfish and stonefish lie camouflaged against corals.
 Lionfish and porcupine fish shelter amidst a garden of sea whips, while schools of large puffers swim nearby.
 Small cat sharks, bamboo sharks and leopard sharks can be found sleeping under rocks.